 Common triggers include allergens (like fragrances and latex) and irritants (soaps, detergents).

 Identifying and avoiding potential irritants is key.
 Topical treatments may include corticosteroid creams to reduce inflammation and antihistamines to manage itching.
+For immediate soothing relief, Evvy’s Anti-Itch Vulva Cream is a great option.
+Designed to calm irritation and provide gentle hydration, it’s ideal for restoring comfort while supporting the delicate balance of the vulvar skin.
 Keeping the vulvar area clean with mild, unscented products and wearing loose, breathable clothing can also help.

 Sexually transmitted infection